-We work in seamless collaboration with other specialists, including audiology and nephrology, as well as a range of multidisciplinary programs at Mott Children’s Hospital to ensure coordinated care for children with additional conditions or related disorders.
+We work in seamless collaboration with other specialists, including audiology, as well as a range of multidisciplinary programs at Mott Children’s Hospital to ensure coordinated care for children with additional conditions or related disorders.

 Child life specialists are an important part of our team, both in clinic and in the pre- and post- surgery areas, to support your child and help reduce anxiety during treatment.

 Why choose Mott?